michelelozada/SQL-Study-Notes/files/11-Adicionando-filtros-consultas.md

 > **Adicionando filtros às consultas (operadores AND, OR, NOT, IN, NOT IN e BETWEEN)**
-> Repositório: Banco de Dados MySQL - Fundamentos
+> Repositório: Banco de Dados SQL - Fundamentos
 > GitHub: @michelelozada
 &nbsp;